Art With Anything

-We have a really wonderful guest post on process over product which really helps parents and teachers see all the amazing skills children are developing even if the end product isn’t Pinterest worthy.
-I hope you take a couple minutes to check out that post.
+We have a really wonderful guest post on process over product, which really helps parents and teachers see all the amazing skills children are developing even if the end product isn’t Pinterest-worthy.
+I hope you take a couple of minutes to check out that post.

 We do too!
 Nathan and I took a lot of time to create an amazing art experience that can be delivered at home with our Art Appreciation toolbox.
-This toolbox includes a make your own paint kit, mini masterpiece set, Montessori shape work book, instructional videos, and more!
+This toolbox includes a make-your-own paint kit, a mini-masterpiece set, a Montessori shape workbook, instructional videos, and more!
 The images are stunning and made to last for little hands.

 Teresa Hadsall, co-founder of Montessori By Mom, taught preschool for over 6 years and has a passion for the Montessori philosophy.
 She has taught in both traditional and play-based preschools and found herself searching for something more.
 When she found the Montessori philosophy, she knew this was the solution.
 Teresa received her AMS Montessori teaching credential from the Montessori Teacher Education Center in Sunnyvale, California.
 She is excited to share her knowledge of Montessori and passion for education through Montessori By Mom.
 She enjoys using the Montessori method with her own 3 children and loves to see the difference it has made in their education.

 I LOVE the worry dolls!
 Great fine motor skill work, not to mention a calm, soothing activity.
 Definitely going to try this with my kids.